How do you find a professional voiceover artist? Where do you look?

 Which is a tale that encompasses google, social media and word of mouth all in one.

 Word of Mouth

 So finally word of mouth.
 This is probably the most powerful of all.
 If you’re looking for a voiceover, chances are you work in the media – or you know someone who does.
 Ask your colleagues – get those recommendations.
 They could have the perfect person for you and you know they can deliver.

 So there we are – a quick overview of the main ways to find voice talent:

 Agents, specialist agencies and casting directors, pay-to-play sites, Google, social media and – of course – asking around.

 It isn’t an exhaustive list.
 For instance, many recording studios have a talent roster of voices to make your life easier – which is yet another route.
 So hopefully this has given you some new ideas of where to look for voice talent.

 And yes – there are lots of voiceover artists but don’t feel overwhelmed.
 In the end, if you need a voice – be really clear on exactly what kind of voice (because that will make your life much easier), pick the approach that you find the most comfortable and start there.

-Samantha is a full-time UK voice artist with a broadcast quality studio.
-And she’s also the host of Talking Creative – the Art of Voiceover Directing – a podcast for creatives, voice directors and voice artists.
+I’m also the host of Talking Creative – the Art of Voiceover Directing – a podcast for creatives, voice directors and voice artists.
 This blog post is available as a podcast episode here.